OpenRL-Lab/huggingface_tool/README.md

 - Download and save diffusion models with: `htool save-dm <model_name> <save_dir>`
   - For example: `htool save-dm google/ddpm-cat-256 ./google/`

+You can also use htool to upload datasets and models to huggingface.
+Firstly, you need to login with `huggingface-cli login` (you can create or find your token at [settings](https://huggingface.co/settings/tokens)).

+- Upload dataset with: `htool upload-data <local_dataset_dir> <organization_or_username/dataset_name>`
+  - For example: `htool upload-data ./daily_dialog OpenRL/daily_dialog`

 ## Citing huggingface_tool